EHSRB-BSRSE-Bioinformatics/MutSeqR/README.md

 ```

 ### Output
 The BMD is reported alonside its upper and lower confidence intervals; the BMDU and BMDL.
 The BMDL is typically used to derive human health-based guidance values.
 The functions will also output several plots to visualise the results.

 ## Mutation Spectra Analysis
-The mutation spectra is the proportion of mutation subtypes within a sample or group.
+The mutation spectra is the pattern of mutation subtypes within a sample or group.
 The mutation spectra can inform on the mechanisms involved in mutagenesis.

+### Comparison of Mutation Spectra Between Groups
-We can compare the mutation spectra between experimental groups using the 'spectra_comparison' function.
-This function will compare the proportion of mutation subtypes at any resolution between specified groups using a modified contingency table approach that utilises the G2 log-likelihood ratio statistic (Piegorsch and Bailer, 1994).
-The function will output the G2 statistic and p-value for each comparison.
-P-values are adjusted for multiple comparison using the Sidak method.
+We can compare the mutation spectra between experimental groups using the `spectra_comparison` function.
+This function will compare the proportion of mutation subtypes at any resolution between specified groups using a modified contingency table approach (Piegorsch and Bailer, 1994).

-In the general R X T contingency table; R is the number of subtypes, T is the number of groups.
-We represent data counts as variables Y_{ij} (i = 1, ..., R) (j = 1, ..., T).
-The E_{ij} are the *expected* coubts under the null hypothesis
-The statistical hypoethesis of homogeneity is that the proportion of each mutation subtype equals that of the other group.
-To test the significance of the homogeneity hypothesis, the G2 likelihood ratio statistic:
+This approach is applied to the mutation counts for each mutation subtype in a given group.
+The contingency table is represented as $R X T$ where R is the number of subtypes involved in the analysis, and T is the number of groups.
+The `spectra_comparison` function performs comparisons between T = 2 specified groups.
+The statistical hypothesis of homogeneity is that the proportion (count/group total) of each mutation subtype equals that of the other group.
+To test the significance of the homogeneity hypothesis, the $G^{2}$ likelihood ratio statistic is used:

-$$G^{2} = 2\, \sum_{i=1}^{R}\, \sum_{j=1}^{T}\, Y_{ij}\, log(\frac{Y_{ij}}{E_{ij}})$$
+$$G^{2} = 2\  \sum_{i=1}^{R}\  \sum_{j=1}^{T}\  Y_{ij}\  log(\frac{Y_{ij}}{E_{ij}})$$

+$Y_{ij}$ represents the mutation counts and $E_{ij}$ are the *expected* counts under the null hypothesis.
+The $G^{2}$ statistic possesses approximately a $\chi^{2}$ distribution in large sample sizes under the null hypothesis of no spectral differences.
+Thus, as the column totals become large, $G^{2}$ may be referred to a $\chi^{2}$ distribution with $(R -  1)(T - 1)$ degrees of freedom.
+It is important to note that the $G^{2}$ statistic may exhibit high false positive rates in small sample sizes when referred to a $\chi^{2}$ distribution.
+In such cases, we instead switch to an F-distribution.
+This has the effect of reducing the rate at which $G^{2}$ rejects each null hypothesis, providing greater stability in terms of false positive error rates.
+Thus when N/(R-1) < 20, where N  is the total mutation counts across both groups, the function will use a F-distribution, otherwise it will use a $\chi^{2}$-distribution.

-This multinomial model assumes independance among the observations.
+This comparison assumes independance among the observations.
 Each tabled observation represents a sum of independent contributions to the total mutant count.
 We assume independance is valid for mutants derived from a  mixed population, however, mutants that are derived clonally from a single progenitor cell would violate this assumption.
-As such, it is recommended to use the MFmin method of mutation counting for spectral analyses  to ensure that all mutation counts are independant.
+As such, it is recommended to use the **MFmin method** of mutation counting for spectral analyses  to ensure that all mutation counts are independant.
 In those cases where the independence may be invalid, and where additional, extra-multinomial sources of variability are present, more complex, hierarchical statistical models are required.
 This is currently outside the scope of this package.

-This function takes the imported mutation data.
-It will use the calculate_mut_freq function to calculate the proportion of mutation subtypes of specified groups.
+The `spectra_comparison` function takes the imported mutation data.
+It will use the `calculate_mut_freq` function to sum each of the mutation subtypes across specified groups.
+Use the `subtype_resolution` and the `variant_types` parameters to specify the mutation subtypes that you wish to include in the analysis.
 Comparisons between groups are made based on an inputted contrasts table.
+The contrasts table will consist of two columns, each specifying a group to be contrasted against the other.

+*Ex.
+Consider a study in which we are studying the effect of a mutagenic chemical on the mutation spectra.
+Our samples were exposed to three doses of a mutagenic chemical (D1, D2, D3), or to the vehicle control (D0).
+We will compare the simple snv subtypes, alongside non-snv variants, of each of the three chemical dose groups to the control.
+In this way we can investigate if exposure to the mutagenic chemical leads to differences in the mutation spectrum.
+The function will output the $G^{2}$ statistic and p-value for each of the three comparisons listed in the `constrasts_table`.
+P-values are adjusted for multiple comparison using the Sidak method.*
 ```{r}
 contrasts_table <- data.frame(col1 = c(D1, D2, D3),
                               col2 = c(D0, D0, D0))